-You can see and even participate in fire walking at the Mt Takao Hiwatari Festival near Takaosan Yakuouin Temple on the second Sunday in March from 1pm.
-The sacred act of walking on hot coals and embers is regarded as an act of cleansing and purification which as well as being good for cold feet also apparently promotes plenty of good stuff including world peace, longevity and health, prevention of disaster and protection from road accidents.
-There are still some risks though – of two friends that tried it a few years back—one got across unscathed while the other got burnt feet!
+You can see and even participate in fire walking at the Mt Takao Hiwatari Festival, held near Takaosan Yakuouin Temple.
+The sacred act of walking on hot coals and embers is regarded as an act of cleansing and purification, which, as well as being good for cold feet, also apparently promotes plenty of good stuff including world peace, longevity and health, prevention of disaster, and protection from road accidents.
+There are still some risks though: of two friends who tried it a few years back, one got across unscathed while the other got burnt feet!

-The festivities are a short walk from Takaosanguchi Station on the Keio Takao Line that is easily accessible from Shinjuku.
+The festivities are a short walk from Takaosanguchi Station on the Keio Takao Line from Shinjuku.

 A new generation of underground artists are reconceptualizing the avant-garde and for two days their creative works are on display for the world to enjoy.
 Tokyo Art Tank provides a vast and eclectic body of work that is enjoyable for […]